• Skip to primary navigation

 • 1.5 pounds monkfish (agwi, 아귀 or agu 아구)

-• 2 tablespoons rice wine or dry white wine or use dry white wine
+• 2 tablespoons cooking rice wine (mirim or mirin) or dry white wine

 • 1 teaspoon salt